xiaochuany/blog/docs/posts/2026-02-03-design-irb.md

 ## What is the status quo

-A common workflow for validation of risk models is to write a bunch of functions for the relevant statstical tests (often offloading to scipy/statsmodels/sklearn), save them in a py file, write a orchestration notebook that reads the data, runs a collection of functions and save the charts/excels somewhere.
+A common workflow for validation of risk models is to write a bunch of functions for the relevant statstical tests (often offloading to scipy/statsmodels/sklearn), save them in a py file, write an orchestration notebook that reads the data, runs a collection of functions and save the charts/excels somewhere.

 Possible complaints about this workflow include: